Cloud-CV/EvalAI/docs/source/architecture_decisions.md

 ### URL Patterns

-We follow a very basic yet strong convention for URLs, so that our rest APIs are properly namespaced.
+We follow a very basic, yet strong convention for URLs, so that our rest APIs are properly namespaced.
 First of all, we rely heavily on HTTP verbs to perform **CRUD** actions.

 For example, to perform **CRUD** operation on _Challenge Host Model_, the following URL patterns will be used.